kamyab9k/FitCore-Documentation/README.md

  - **Active Debugging**: Attempts to debug or inspect the app's runtime
  - **App Tampering**: Modifications to the app's code or resources
 - **Other security layers** include:
-    - **Code Obfuscation**: The app's code is obfuscated to make reverse engineeringsignificantly more difficult.
+    - **Code Obfuscation**: The app's code is obfuscated to make reverse engineering significantly more difficult.
     - **Secured API Keys & Strings**: Sensitive data like API keys and critical strings are indirectly implemented and not easily extractable.

 <br>